SonaliSingh0110/SonaliSingh0110/README.md

 - 👋 Hi, I’m @SonaliSingh0110
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning Bsc IT
+- 🌱 I’m currently pursuing my Bachelors in IT(Bsc IT)
-- 💞️ I’m looking to collaborate on websies or other tech things
+- 💞️ Skills: HTML,CSS,NodeJs,Javascript...
-- 📫 How to reach me-drop a mail at sonalisingg7@gmail.com
+- 📫 How to reach me?-drop a mail at sonalisingg7@gmail.com

 <!---
 SonaliSingh0110/SonaliSingh0110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.